How to Use Public Speaking as a Marketing Growth Channel

 Focus on Your Audience, Not Your Product, Business, or You

-When your talks are designed around the audience’s needs:
+When you build talks around the audience's needs:

-• You make your content memorable and shareable, increasing its reach organically.
+You make the content memorable and shareable, so it reaches further on its own.

-Audience first content is not a suggestion, it is the foundation of turning public speaking into a measurable marketing growth tool.
-The more you understand your audience’s pain points and aspirations, the more effective every presentation, video, or webinar becomes.
+Audience first is not a style choice, it is the foundation of turning speaking into a growth tool.
+Get specific about one real problem your audience has, and build the whole talk around solving it.

 Public Speaking Is More Than Events

-While conferences, webinars, and summits are valuable, public speaking as a growth channel extends far beyond live events.
-Social media videos allow you to reach audiences who may never attend your talks in person.
+Conferences, webinars and summits matter, but speaking as a growth channel reaches far beyond live events.
+Public speaking on social media puts you in front of people who will never attend a talk in person.

 Hitting the Right Audience: Events and Virtual Formats